LNAK10072U Global Environmental Governance

-The main objective of the course is to provide interdisciplinary knowledge, skills, and competences for the students that can assist them in dealing with global environmental governance in an international and/or national work context.
+The main objective of the course is to provide interdisciplinary knowledge, skills, and competences that can assist you in dealing with global environmental governance in an international and/or national work context.

-At the end of the course, the students can retrieve, recognize and recall knowledge aquired from the course (including lectures, readings, and own written group assignments) on:
+At the end of the course, the students can retrieve, recognize, and recall knowledge aquired from the course (including lectures, readings, and assignments) on:

 - Global environmental problems and issues,